Jordan Love: Personal life

 In late 2019, Love and two of his college football teammates were cited for possession of marijuana.
 The charges were later dropped, with prosecutors citing a lack of evidence for the dismissal.
 Love started dating professional volleyball player Ronika Stone in 2020; Stone has a connection to professional football, with her father Ron Stone having played in the NFL for 12 seasons.
 Love and Stone announced their engagement in June 2024 and got married in June 2025.
+They announced the birth of their daughter in May 2026.

 Love founded a charitable organization called "Hands of 10ve" with a mission to "encourage kids to participate in sports; bring awareness to mental health and suicide issues; and to continue [Love's] dad's work in uniting law enforcement with the community."
 The organization, which Love dedicated to his father, provides youth football teams with new cleats each year.